 The Columbia Track Club was founded in November, 1968.
 Bill Clark was Director of Recreation for the Columbia Parks and Recreation Department.
 He had promoted many running and race-walking events over the previous several years, mostly notably the Heart of America Marathon in 1960.
 In the fall of 1968 he placed a notice in the Columbia Daily Tribune, for which he was a columnist, announcing a meeting for those who were interested in forming a track club.
 This meeting was held with ten interested people in attendance.
 It was decided to proceed with the formation of the club, emphasizing distance running and race-walking as a way to fitness for everyone.
 A meeting was held at the home of Joe Duncan and the club was formally organized with the decision to incorporate.
 The club was incorporated as a not-for-profit corporation, by-laws were created and a schedule set for races in 1969.

 The main objective of the club was to have a year-round program of distance running and race-walking for everyone.
 Individual improvement towards fitness was emphasized although competition was also encouraged.
-The club did achieve its objectives for, even today, it has a year-round program for everyone, highlighted by a couple of mega-races and the Heart of America Marathon which will have its 50th Annual running in 2009.
+The club did achieve its objectives for, even today, it has a year-round program for everyone, highlighted by a couple of mega-races and the Heart of America Marathon which held its 60th Annual running in 2019.

 Probably the best decision made by the club was to develop a fitness program for the youth of Columbia emphasizing running and walking.
-In March, 1974 the Board of Directors voted to establish a summer program for kids, ages 3-18.
-The idea was to have meets on six Wednesday evenings at the Hickman HS track during the summer.
-The meets would consist of five running events and a one-mile race-walk.
-The participation fee would be a one-time $1.00.
-The same format continues to this day with 5 Wednesday evenings, 6 running events including 50-yard dash, 100-meter dash, 200-meter run, 400 meter run, 800 meter run, and 1-mile run.
+In March, 1974 the Board of Directors voted to establish a Youth Program for kids, ages 3-18.
+The idea was to have meets on 6 Wednesday evenings at the Hickman HS track during the summer.
+The meets would consist of 5 running events and a 1-mile walk.
+The participation fee would be a one-time $1.
+A similar format continues to this day with 5 Wednesday evenings, 6 running events including 50-yard dash, 100-meter dash, 200-meter run, 400 meter run, 800 meter run, and 1-mile run.
 Also, long jump and shot put have been added.
 The current cost is $5 per child/maximum $10 per family.

 Community Good Will